Accessibility statement

 What we’re doing to improve accessibility

-• We have developed and will soon be launching a way to convert PDF files to HTML.
+• We have developed and launched a way to convert PDF files to HTML.
 All new and some historic board paper, patient information etc. will be presented in HTML format with the option to generate a printable PDF version if required - Launch April 2023.

 • We are actively reviewing the 'alt text' behind all the images across our sites to ensure we offer more useful descriptions - Completion expected September 2023.